wangyichengsh/Knowledge-Tree-Framework/README.md

 | **Claude Opus 4.7** | **16/33 (48%)** | func_hit→resolved 63% |
 | **Opus 4.7 + rescue** | **20/33 (61%)** | one feedback-driven retry round |

-The **func_hit→resolved** metric (oracle function was retrieved *and* the patch resolved) is used to separate genuine framework contribution from the model's memorization of well-known open-source issues (data contamination) — see framework T-3.18.
+The **func_hit→resolved** metric (oracle function was retrieved *and* the patch resolved) is used to separate genuine framework contribution from the model's memorization of well-known open-source issues (data contamination).

 ---